tradingstrategy-ai/docs/source/glossary.rst

     Candle

-        Candle, or a candlestick is a type of price chart used in technical analysis that displays the high, low, open, and closing prices of an asset for a specific time period, or :term:`bucket`. `More information <https://en.wikipedia.org/wiki/Candlestick_chart>`__.
+        Candle, or a candlestick is a type of price chart used in technical analysis that displays the high, low, open, and closing prices of an asset for a specific time period, or :term:`bucket`.

+        `More information on Wikipedia <https://en.wikipedia.org/wiki/Candlestick_chart>`__.

+        See also

+        - :term:`OHLCV`

+        - :term:`Bucket`

     Bucket

         The (time) bucket to a time period for :term:`candle` data.

         For example, you can have one minute, one hour or time buckets, describing for the what period of a time the candle includes the trades.

         Also known as time frame, candle length or candle duration.

+        See also

+        - :term:`OHLCV`

+        - :term:`Bucket`

+        - :term:`Trading strategy`

     OHLCV

         A typical :term:`candle` contains open, high, low and close price and trade volume for a :term:`time bucket <bucket>`.
 Because on-chain exposes more data than centralised exchanges, Trading Strategy data also contains individual buys and sells, US dollar exchange rate and so forth.

+        See also

+        - :term:`Candle`

+        - :term:`Bucket`

+        - :term:`Trading strategy`

     Parquet